birthed-by-the-necrophage/bbtnp-hugo-source/content/campaign-goals.md

 ## In Progress

-* Find Itrep and get him to reveal the Carnifex's location
 * Retrieve 15,000 gp from Itrep for Fat Julie
 * Retrieve the _pipes of Minzoa_ from Itrep's tower for Faisal
 * Retrieve the _Minzoa Sextant Minzoa_ from Itrep's tower for Osgood